vandana002/vandana002/README.md

 - 👋 Hi, I’m @vandana
-- 👀 I’m interested in IoT,cloud computing.
+- 👀 I’m interested in IoT,cloud computing,Salesforce,selenium,java,frontend.
-- 🌱 I’m currently learning Cloud,IoT,Salesforce and web development
+- 🌱 I’m currently learning Selenium Testing with java
-- 💞️ I’m a 4th year computer science student.
+- 💞️ I’m currently working as an employee in capgemini
 - 📫 How to reach me : linkedin-www.linkedin.com/in/vandana-muppavarapu-909717202

 <!---